 There are no set rules for "learning the roll", which for the Pianolist means a) knowing something about the music itself and b) how it was perforated for Player-Piano performance.

 If you study the moving rolls and LISTEN to your performance results, you are bound to pick up the elements of musical construction.
 From that point on you are miles ahead of the "sit and pedal" operator of mechanical player instruments.
 We encourage you to experiment musically, as the occasion arises.
 Remember that the player action furnishes "technique" and that the perforated roll is an "arranged score" ... but it requires YOU, as the "musician", to complete the performance circle.

 Vol. I, No. 4 (2-1-98)

 Vol. I, No. 5 (2-8-98)

 Music Rolls, P.O.
 Box 295, Wiscasset, Maine 04578 (USA)

 A second ARTCRAFT Website?
 Not really, but a "toe in the water" featuring some basic information has been on the Internet for close to a year.
 There's a short bio on the business which might be of interest to 'hard-core' ARTCRAFT fans.
 Check out this URL: http://people.whowhere.com/pages/artcraft (Make sure that "www" isn't in this URL!)

-Check out the new 'QUICK LIST' - Now all the available ARTCRAFT titles/composers/prices are in one quick-to-download location.
-The Duo-Art and Ampico offerings have been completed already.
-The 88-Note ARTCRAFT Rolls are being posted daily.
+Check out the new 'QUICK LIST' - Now all the available ARTCRAFT titles/composers/prices are in one "fast downloading" location.
+The Duo-Art, Ampico and 88-Note offerings are there, in one handy list — numbering approximately 5 pages, should you wish to print up some copies..
 [QUICK LIST of ARTCRAFT Music Rolls]

 LINKS to other Internet Websites